BradleyPelton/AppiumInstagram/notes/generalnotes.md

 4.)
 (EVENTHOUGH) The application is displayed in an XML tree 5.) id != accessibility ID .
 6.)
-Interesting, Instagram doesnt remember user credentials and auto login when launched with appActivity 7.) emulator vs simulator (apparently android => emulator with avd, ios => simulator) 8.)
+Interesting, Instagram doesnt remember user credentials and auto login when launched with appActivity 7.) emulator vs simulator (apparently android => emulator with avd, ios => simulator)(emulators emulate hardware & software, simulators simulate just software)
+8.)
 ESPRESSO CAN't BE USED FOR DEVICES THAT YOU DONT OWN/RUN LOCALLY 9.)
-UIAutomator2 is the industry standard(owned and maintained by Google)
+UIAutomator2 is the industry standard for android automation(owned and maintained by Google) 10.)
+XML has no predefined tags like HTML does.
+The XML DOM will not include any display information(colors, sizes, etc.)
+11.)
+All elements in the layout are built using a hierarchy of View and ViewGroup objects 12.)
+The View objects are usually called "widgets" and can be one of many subclasses, such as Button or TextView.
+13.)
+The ViewGroup objects are usually called "layouts" can be one of many types that provide a different layout structure, such as LinearLayout or ConstraintLayout .
+"Viewgroup is the invisible container".
+We dont want to use them as elements to find.
+14.)
+The app is "programatically" creating the view/ViewGroup and XML DOM.
+15.)
+Linear Layout VS. Web View(see https://developer.android.com/guide/topics/ui/declaring-layout#CommonLayouts)

 # technical notes
-1.) driver.getPageSource()     - Will print the xml tree
+1.) `driver.getPageSource()`     - Will print the xml tree
 2.) content-desc is an alias for accessibilityID for android.
-In the XML tree, only content-des will be displayed
 3.)
 Same EC(expected conditions) from selenium
 4.)
 Same good practices for waits: Explicit waits for everything, implicit and static waits suck 5.) ` assert next_button.is_displayed()`